-Mushrooms can be divided into edible mushroom, medicinal mushroom, psychedelic mushroom, and toxic mushroom.
-Psychedelic mushrooms are also called psilocybin mushroom, magic mushrooms or hallucinogenic mushrooms.
+Mushrooms can be divided into those that are edible, medicinal mushroom, psychedelic, and toxic.
+Psychedelic mushrooms are also called psilocybin, magic mushrooms or hallucinogenic.

 Agaricus is a mushroom